 Conclusion: Is Shopify Secure?

 Shopify is genuinely high-security.
 PCI DSS Level 1 compliance, SOC 2 Type II certification, AES-256 encryption, TLS 1.3, DDoS protection, a 99.99% uptime SLA, and a mature Bug Bounty Program combine to make Shopify's infrastructure more secure than what most merchants could build independently.
 The platform handles the hard parts automatically.
-The areas where merchants need to stay alert are their own accounts (use 2FA and a unique password), staff permissions, and the third-party apps they install, which represent the biggest real-world attack surface on any Shopify store.
+The areas where merchants need to stay alert are their own accounts (use 2FA and a unique password), staff permissions, third-party apps (the biggest real-world attack surface), and phishing emails targeting admin credentials.
+Shopify keeps the platform secure; you keep your account secure.

 * read the rest of the post and open up an offer